Phrungck/sql_mp/README.md

-Mini-project for MySQL implementation of clearance database
+## Mini-project for MySQL implementation of clearance database (2019 coding-style)